TOURS

 Difficulty: N/A

-Description: Join us for an evening of local food, wine, and connection with fellow conservation-minded community members—plus a silent auction, optional guided nature walk before the event, and a special cultural presentation by the Nisenan Tribe of Nevada City.
+Join us for an evening of local food, wine, and connection with fellow conservation-minded community members—plus a silent auction, optional guided nature walk before the event, and a special cultural presentation by the Nisenan Tribe of Nevada City.

 Ticket includes: A choice of one tour, (limited spaces available).
 Food, drink and one glass of wine.